joharasmus/blazed/src/Blazed/README.md

 # Classes

 See below for some examples.
-All classes are in the `Iced.Intel` namespace.
+All classes are in the `Blazed.Intel` namespace.

 Decoder: